Tara-Cloud/aws-cdk-tutorial/README.md

 > :siren: *SECURITY ALERT* : Almost all S3 bucket deployments will be configured to set the block_public_access property to true.
 In this project we are using a special S3 bucket configuration designed for website hosting.
 It is critically important that we do not store ANY other files or obejcts in this S3 bucket other than files you want to be publicly available on a public website. :siren:
 - a [BucketDeployment construct](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_s3_deployment/BucketDeployment.html) which is used to upload assets to our newly created bucket.
 In this case we will use the BucketDeployment construct to upload the html files we want to serve from our bucket.

-> :bulb: *tip* As we learn, we are copying and pasting existing code to get the feel of working with the CDK.
+> :bulb:*Tip:* As we learn, we are copying and pasting existing code to get the feel of working with the CDK.
 When you are designing and coding your own CDK applications you will use the [CDK API documentation](https://docs.aws.amazon.com/cdk/api/v1/python/modules.html) to make decisions about what code to write.
 You can see examples of the CDK API documentation by clicking the S3Bucket construct and BucketDeployment construct links above.

 Open the `app.py` file located in the root of our project directory.